amitsinha07/amitsinha07/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently pursuing B-tech in Computer Science and Engineering
 - 💞️ I’m looking to collaborate with IT companies
-- 📫 How to reach me on aamitsinha456@gmail.com
+- 📫 You Can reach me on aamitsinha456@gmail.com

 <!---
 amitsinha07/amitsinha07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.